 - 1. Based on receipt.
-A timely grievance or grievance appeal must be received in the appropriate office by 5:00 pm on the deadline specified in this regulation.
-Time is counted as provided in regulation 8.06, § 3.A. - 2.
+A timely grievance or grievance appeal must be received in the appropriate office by 5:00 p.m. on the applicable deadline.
+Time is counted as provided in regulation 8.06, § 3.B. - 2.
 Extensions.
-A grievant and the appropriate Step-1 or Step-2 Official may agree in writing to extend the time to file a grievance or an answer.
+A grievant and the appropriate step-1 or step-2 official may agree in writing to extend the time to file a grievance or an answer.
 Extensions cannot exceed 6 months.
-A grievant must request any extension to file a grievance appeal to the CSHO, which has discretion to grant any extensions. - 3.
+The grievant must request any extension to file a grievance appeal in writing to the CSHO, which has discretion to grant any extensions. - 3.
 Filing Method.
 A grievance or grievance appeal must be filed as follows: - a.
 Grievance.
 A grievance may be filed in person, by mail, or by other courier to the designated office of the appropriate official.
-If a Step-1 or Step-2 Official has established an email address to receive grievances, documents may be filed there instead. - b.
+If the step-1 or step-2 official has established an email address to receive grievances, documents may be filed there instead. - b.
 Grievance appeal.
 Unless the CSHO administrative officer grants advance permission to file differently, a grievance appeal must be filed as a Microsoft Word or Adobe PDF attachment at MCSC-Hearings@mi.gov. - 4.
 Late filing.
 To file a grievance or grievance appeal after a deadline, a grievant must establish good cause or special extenuating circumstances excusing the lateness.
-If denying a grievance for untimeliness, a Step-1 or Step-2 Official must evaluate the merits of any excuse for lateness.
-A grievant may file a grievance appeal of an otherwise appealable grievance to the CSHO for a de novo consideration of the excuse.
+If denying a grievance for untimeliness, a step-1 or step-2 answer must evaluate the merits of any excuse for lateness.
+A grievant may file a grievance appeal of an otherwise appealable grievance to the CSHO for a de novo consideration of the excuse. - a.

-- a.
 Up to 28 days.
-A filing received up to 28 calendar days late is denied as untimely, unless the filing party establishes good cause. - b.
-Over 29 days and under one year.
-A filing received more than 28 calendar days but less than 1 year late is denied as untimely, unless the filing party establishes special extenuating circumstances. - c.
+A filing received up to 28 days late is denied as untimely, unless the filing party establishes good cause. - b.
+Over 28 days and under one year.
+A filing received more than 28 days but less than 1 year late is denied as untimely, unless the filing party establishes special extenuating circumstances. - c.
 One year late.
 A filing received one year or more late is denied as untimely.